zsoltherpai/fluent-jdbc/README.md

 operation is a single, well-readable statement.

 Some of the features:
-* easy integration to a project (DataSource and other alternatives)
+* easy integration to a project (through DataSource or other alternatives)
 * execution of select/insert/update/delete/alter/... statements as one-liners
 * parameter mapping (named, positional, supporting java.time, possibility to extend with custom types)
 * accessing generated keys of insert/update queries